miked1ck/30-beyond/readme.md

 # 30 and beyond

+A bucket list I started on my 30th birthday...
+"Everybody dies but not everybody lives."

 - [ ] Walk across a rope bridge Indiana Jones style
 - [ ] Drink a Guinness in Dublin
 - [X] Get a tattoo